fusionpbx/fusionpbx-docs/source/index.md

 An open source project that provides a customizable and flexible web interface to the very powerful and highly scalable multi-platform voice switch called [FreeSWITCH](https://www.freeswitch.org).

-FusionPBX will run on a variety of operating systems (optimized for **Debian 11+**) and hardware of your choice.
+FusionPBX will run on a variety of operating systems (optimized for **Debian** & **Ubuntu**) and hardware of your choice.
 FusionPBX provides a GUI for QR Code soft phone provisioning, unlimited extensions, voicemail-to-email, music on hold, call parking, analog lines or high-density T1/E1 circuits, and many other features.
 FusionPBX provides the functionality that businesses need and delivers corporate-level phone system features to small, medium, and large businesses.
 [Click here for the FusionPBX YouTube channel](https://www.youtube.com/playlist?list=PLrhVQpI_CtOwQNB_lsNIxrl9SOAuo9ZSF).

 <div style="text-align: center; margin-bottom: 2em;">
 <iframe width="100%" height="350" src="https://www.youtube.com/embed/XpiVyHqLaus?rel=0" frameborder="0" allowfullscreen></iframe>